Joe DeRosa (comedian): Stand-up comedy, radio, television and film

 On February 26, 2018, DeRosa appeared as Gary on the debut episode of Living Biblically, a CBS sitcom created by Patrick Walsh and produced by Johnny Galecki.
 Additionally, DeRosa executive produced and also starred as The Nocturnal in the horror anthology series, By Night: Origins which became available to stream via Amazon Prime on April 13, 2018.
-DeRosa's sixth album, I Go To Atlanta All The Time was released on October 31, 2018 and aired exclusively on Sirius XM Satellite Radio's Raw Dog Comedy channel for approximately one year before being made available for purchase on November 15, 2019.
+DeRosa's sixth album, I Go To Atlanta All The Time was released on October 31, 2018, and aired exclusively on Sirius XM Satellite Radio's Raw Dog Comedy channel for approximately one year before being made available for purchase on November 15, 2019.

 In May 2019, Comedy Central released three weekly shorts titled You Let Me Down.
 The series, written by and starring DeRosa, is based on his regular column published in Penthouse magazine throughout 2017 and 2018.
 In late 2019, DeRosa moved back to New York City and resumed working at New York comedy clubs on a full-time basis.

 In November 2020, DeRosa partnered with The Stand Comedy Club in New York City to create the pop-up sandwich shop, Joey Roses.
 Located within the club itself, the eatery offered "neighborhood-style sandwiches."
 On November 21, 2021, DeRosa partnered with The Stand Comedy Club owner Paul Italia to open Joey Roses Sandwich Shoppe in its own location at 174 Rivington Street in New York City.

 Podcasting

 From July 2011 through March 2012, DeRosa was the co-host of fellow comedian Robert Kelly's podcast, You Know What Dude? on the Riotcast Network.
 In February 2014, he began hosting his own podcast, Down With Joe DeRosa, which the next year became part of Al Madrigal and Bill Burr's All Things Comedy podcast network.
 Soon after, DeRosa noted that he had grown tired of the podcast and its format.
 He ended the podcast in June 2015 but noted that a new podcast was already planned.

 On July 10, 2015, Fangoria announced that DeRosa would co-host a new podcast with writer, Patrick Walsh.
 The podcast, We'll See You In Hell, has horror films as one of its topics and debuted on August 3, 2015.
 In 2017 it moved to the HeadGum podcast network due to changes occurring within Fangoria.
 The show made its return on HeadGum on March 6, 2017.
 It went on hiatus in May 2018, and returned in September as part of Starburns Audio, the podcast network division of Starburns Industries.
 The show took another extended hiatus in May 2019.
 The show resumed on September 2, although it was now no longer attached to any podcast network.
 It was instead exclusively available only to the show's Patreon subscribers with two episodes being released monthly.
 In August 2020, an additional tier was made available for subscribers to receive an additional two episodes each month, bringing the total amount of monthly shows to four.
+The show ended in August of 2025, shortly after its ten-year anniversary.